 CMA Planning Augmentation: CMAs are required to perform various planning, funding programming, monitoring, and outreach functions in compliance with regional, state, and federal requirements.
 While CMAs' responsibilities have increased to support the OBAG framework and the proliferation of different MTC funding programs and related requirements, state funds that used to supplement this type of the activities have been significantly reduced.
-As was done in OBAG 1, MTC sets aside a minimum base of funds for CMAs' planning activities (\$3.997 million for San Francisco) and continues to allow CMAs to designate additional funding from their County Program to augment their planning efforts.
-We recommend augmenting CMA planning funds by \$1.9 million, a level that is consistent with OBAG 1 and comparable to other urban counties, such as Alameda, San Mateo, and
+As was done in OBAG 1, MTC sets aside a minimum base of funds for CMAs' planning activities (\$3.997 million for San Francisco over the five-year OBAG cycle) and continues to allow CMAs to designate additional funding from their County Program to augment their planning efforts.
+We recommend augmenting CMA planning funds by \$1.9 million, a level that is consistent with OBAG 1 and comparable to other urban counties, such as Alameda, San Mateo, and Santa Clara.

-Santa Clara.

 Safe Routes to School (SRTS): MTC has assigned the guaranteed funding amount for SRTS based on each county's total kindergarten through 12th grade enrollment.
 That amount for San Francisco is \$1.797 million (7.2% of the regional total using FY 2013-14 data as the base year).
 MTC allows funding both infrastructure projects and non-infrastructure programs (e.g. education and outreach).
-Given very limited funding sources for non-infrastructure programs, we recommend prioritizing non-infrastructure programs with this dedicated SRTS funding.
-This does not preclude SRTS infrastructure projects or non-infrastructure programs from competing for additional OBAG 2 funds.
+Given very limited funding sources for non-infrastructure programs, we recommend prioritizing non-infrastructure projects or non-infrastructure programs from competing for additional OBAG 2 funds.